Try our free 14-day challenge to heal your autoimmunity naturally

 Common anticoagulants (blood thinners) include:

-• vitamin K antagonists (VKA) such as warfarin
+• vitamin K antagonists, such as warfarin

-• low molecular weight heparin (LMWH)
+• low molecular weight heparin

 Anticoagulants are often combined with antiplatelet medications, such as low dose aspirin.
 They work together to reduce the risk of developing dangerous blood clots.

-Regular checkups are needed to make sure that the dose you’re taking still allows for enough clotting to prevent internal bleeding.
+Regular checkups are needed to make sure the dose you’re taking still allows for enough clotting to prevent internal bleeding.
 (Source)

 Treatment During Pregnancy

+Autoimmune flare-ups can occur during pregnancy and changes to treatment may be necessary.
 For a woman with antiphospholipid antibodies, starting anticoagulant therapy early in pregnancy offers the best chance of a successful outcome.

-Heparin, particularly LMWH, is the chosen anticoagulant for pregnant women because it doesn’t cross the placenta, and therefore doesn’t affect the fetus.
-The combination of heparin and low dose aspirin is recommended.
+Heparin, particularly low molecular weight heparin, is the chosen anticoagulant for pregnant women because it doesn’t cross the placenta, and therefore doesn’t affect the fetus.
+The heparin is often combined with low dose aspirin.
+After she delivers her baby, a woman can be switched back to warfarin.
+(Source)

 Treatment for SLE

-The Bottom Line on the Anticardiolipin Antibody
+The Bottom Line

 It’s important to remember that while the anticardiolipin antibody poses an increased health risk, testing positive does not mean you will experience a dangerous blood clot.
 If you are diagnosed with APS, or if a blood clotting pattern is emerging, you may be started on long-term anticoagulant medication to prevent excessive clotting.
 If you become pregnant, special care will be taken to help ensure a successful outcome.